Increasing conversion rates by 20% with Viasox Website Redesign

 The Customer Journey is based on the information acquired and built alignment amongst the team and increased empathy for our ideal user.

 When conducting the user interviews via Google Meet: I made sure to capture the users ailments, concerns, feedback and issues in their overall experience with the site.
-The user interviews captured several themes but 3 had the largest impact connected to purchasing decisions and retention.
+The user interviews captured several themes such as confusion over product recognition and what the product is.

 Suprisingly a large amount of elderly visitors were using mobile phones

-Since over 50% of users relied on their mobile phone to visit the site, the focus on accessibility and clear instructions were important when creating the design system along with how interactions were incorporated within the site.
+Over 50% of users relied on their mobile phone to visit the site because they always had it on them.
+The focus on accessibility and clear instructions were important when creating the design system along with how interactions were incorporated within the site.
 People expressed their preference for mobile phones due to convenience and were inclined to use more often during evening or weekends.

 Restructuring to improve Product Discovery